Simple Copy-Paste is a Strong Data Augmentation Method for Instance Segmentation: Experiments

-EfficientNetB7 NAS-FPN model (without Cascade~\footnote{We find using Cascade in our experiments improves AP$_\text{f}$ but hurts AP$_\text{r}$.}) trained with Copy-Paste has comparable results to LVIS challenge 2020 winner on overall Mask AP and Box AP without test-time augmentations.
-Also, it achieves 32.1 mask AP$_\text{r}$ for rare categories outperforming the LVIS Challenge winning entry by +3.6 mask AP$_\text{r}$.
+EfficientNet-B7 NAS-FPN model (without Cascade~\footnote{We find using Cascade in our experiments improves AP$_\text{f}$ but hurts AP$_\text{r}$.}) trained with Copy-Paste achieves comparable performance to LVIS challenge 2020 winner on overall Mask AP and Box AP without test-time augmentation.
+Also, it obtains 32.1 mask AP$_\text{r}$ for rare categories, outperforming the LVIS Challenge 2020 winning entry by +3.6 mask AP$_\text{r}$.